stefancyliax/CarND-Vehicle-Detection/README.md

 |-------------|---------------|---------|-----------|------------|-------|----------|---------------------------------|
 | YCrCb       | 16,16,2,'ALL' | (16,16) | 16        | rbf, C=10  | n=150 | **0.9975**   | **0.0249s**                         |

-I was supprised to see the best performance with a HOG parameter ```pix_per_cell = 16``` because this results in a HOG grid of just 4x4.
+I was suprised to see the best performance with a HOG parameter ```pix_per_cell = 16``` because this results in a HOG grid of just 4x4.
 See example below.
-A more complex HOG feature extraction rather strangly proved to be worse performing and slower.
+A more complex HOG feature extraction was both slower and worse performing rather strangely.

 ![HOG16](https://github.com/stefancyliax/CarND-Vehicle-Detection/raw/master/output_images/Hog16.png)